arvidn/libtorrent/docs/manual.rst

 	left for the actual cache.
 This causes the disk cache to oscillate in evicting large portions of the cache before allowing peers to download any more, onto the disk write queue.
 Either lower ``max_queued_disk_bytes`` or increase ``cache_size``.

+too_few_outgoing_ports
+	This is generated if outgoing peer connections are failing because of *address in use* errors, indicating that ``session_settings::outgoing_ports`` is set and is too small of a range.
+Consider not using the ``outgoing_ports`` setting at all, or widen the range to include more ports.

 state_changed_alert
 -------------------